AlchemyCMS/tinymce-remixicons/README.md

-# Oxide Icon Pack Template
+# RemixIcon Icon Pack for Tinymce v5

 This is a template project for creating an Icon Pack for TinyMCE 5.
 For instructions on how to use this project, [visit the documentation for Create an Icon Pack](https://www.tiny.cloud/docs/advanced/creating-an-icon-pack/).